The Daggy Gallery

 We 'sailed' onto the stage area then began firing at each other using our cannon party poppers and I was the ship that sunk.
 Not only was it a blast to do but we won first prize, what a mega top night.

 car.
 Now most people recall their first car with joy and

 happiness, and to be fair that did happen on occasions,

 but most of the time it was nothing but grief and stress.

-In the time I owned my Galant I had to replace the dashboard (I drove around with nothing but wires hanging out), the wipers had to be replaced, the brakes used to go to the floor and needed pumping to work, the tyres once wore down to the steel belts, my indicators used to turn off when I touched the brake pedal, the horn didn't work, I had to remove the grill after a prang, the spare tyre didn't fit and in time both front panels got bashed in (from me kicking them when the thing wouldn't start).
-I also had to replace the driver's door with one that didn't fit properly when I smashed the window after slamming it in anger - once again when the car wouldn't start ... a common occurence as you can tell.
+In the time I owned my Galant I once had the entire dashboard removed so I literally drove around with nothing but wires hanging out (great at night time - not); the wipers had to be replaced so for a time I didn't even have any; the brake pedal used to go to the floor and needed pumping to even work; the tyres once wore down to the steel belts to a point where bits of flailing rubber was banging on the bodywork; my indicators used to turn off whenever I touched the brake pedal; the horn never worked; it used to backfire; I had to remove the grill after a prang; it once had a faulty accelerator cable put in so the pedal stayed down even when I took my foot off it; the spare wheel was the wrong size and in time both front panels got bashed in from me kicking them when the thing wouldn't start.
+I also had to replace the driver's door with one that didn't fit properly which meant the lock didn't work - this occurred when I smashed the window after slamming the original door in anger once again when the car wouldn't start ... a common occurence as you can tell - and on top of that the window knob was missing so I couldn't even wind it up or down!
 Yep this car spent most time at the repair shop than at home.